 Watch the TV interview I gave to Australia’s “The Morning Show” revealing the biggest mistakes Billy Ray Cyrus made with daughter Miley Cyrus and what we can learn from the mistakes of celebrity parents such as Carlos Leon – father of Madonna’s daughter Lourdes admits “I’m probably a bad dad when it comes to disciplining her.”
-The video is on my homepage: www.patrickwanis.com
+Watch the video

 “The Oscars, the stars and the Law of Deservedness”

 Listen to the interview I will be giving to Filippo Voltaggio – LIFEChanges with Filippo (LCWF) on the BBS Radio Network Monday February 28 at 7 PM PST

 Now, let’s talk about “how stupid are men?”

 In my article “Women are taking over” , I reveal a trend that I refer to as the emergence of the New Matriarchy – female empowerment.
 I explain that:

 - There are more women in the US workforce than men

 - More women are attending and graduating college than men (in the US, UK and Australia)

 - Churches are opening up to allow women to lead, preach and teach as ministers, pastors and reverends

 - Women are becoming a greater force in politics